-5.3.2.2 References
+5.3.2.2 References to other proceedings

-The opponent may avail itself of findings of national offices and courts in parallel proceedings.
-Although the Office is not bound by findings of the national offices and courts, such decisions must be taken into account and may influence the Office's decision.
+The opponent may avail itself of the findings of the national offices and courts in parallel proceedings.
+Although the Office is not bound by the findings of the national offices and courts, such decisions must be duly considered and may influence the Office's decision.
 It is important for the Office to have the possibility of considering the kind of evidence that led to the relevant decision at national level.
-The Office takes into account the different procedural and substantive requirements that may exist before the respective national body (25/08/2003, R 1132/2000-4, VANETTA / VIENNETTA (fig.), § 16; 18/10/2000, R 550/1999-3, (DUKE) (fig.) / DUKE, § 23).
+The Office considers the different procedural and substantive requirements that may exist before the respective national body (25/08/2003, R 1132/2000-4, VANETTA / VIENNETTA (FIG. MARK), § 16; 18/10/2000, R 550/1999-3, DUKE (FIG. MARK) / DUKE, § 23).
+For further information, see the Guidelines, 3.2 References to national office and court decisions, and decisions of the Office on page 176.

 The opponent may wish to refer to material submitted as proof of use in previous proceedings before the Office.
 The Office accepts such references on condition that the opponent clearly identifies the material referred to and the proceedings in which it was submitted.
-If the reference does not sufficiently identify the relevant material, the Office requires the opponent to clearly specify the material referred to or to file it (30/11/2010, B 1 080 300).
-For further details on the conditions for identifying relevant material, see paragraph 4.4.5.
+If the reference does not sufficiently identify the relevant material, the Office requires the opponent to clearly specify the material referred to, or to file it.
+For further information, see the Guidelines, Part A, Section 10, Evidence, 3.1 Reference to documents or evidence in other proceedings before the Office.